Sulla: Legacy

+Roman views and as an exemplum

+In the immediate aftermath of Sulla's retirement, even before his death, his reforms were already being challenged.
+And with his death republican politics started immediately to debate his life and legacy.
+Lepidus's success in mobilising arms in against the Sullan republic just in two years following his death shows substantial malcontent.
+In most late republican and early imperial narratives, depictions of Sulla are almost uniformly hostile with him appearing as a cruel and bloodthirsty tyrant, indeed an exemplum of excessive, cruel, and vengeful violence.

+Historians have debated, however, whether or not there was a negative view of the dictator already fully developed in the few years after his death.
+The Italian and French scholars Umberto Laffi and François Hinard argued that this negative tradition emerged some time between Caesar's victory in the civil war and the time of the emperor Nero, driven by Caesarian propaganda and the triumviral proscriptions.
+Arguing that this hostile "Sulla myth" emerged only with the victory of Sulla's enemies, they believed that views of Sulla in the 70s through the 50s were essentially mixed with support for his aristocratic politics – especially justified as necessary to preserve the republic – and opposition to his excesses in achieving his aims, especially with the proscriptions.
+Others have argued on the other hand that Sulla was in the immediate aftermath of his death seen as a tyrannical killer, pointing out that evidence from the Ciceronean speeches may be so interpreted and that broad support (even among former Sullans) for repeal of his constitutional settlements signals a similarly broad opposition to his politics.

+Precedent for force

 Sulla is generally seen as having set the precedent for Caesar's march on Rome and dictatorship.
 Cicero comments that Pompey once said, "If Sulla could, why can't I?"
 Sulla's example proved that it could be done, therefore inspiring others to attempt it; in this respect, he has been seen as another step in the Republic's fall.
-Further, Sulla failed to frame a settlement whereby the army (following the Marian reforms allowing nonland-owning soldiery) remained loyal to the Senate, rather than to generals such as himself.
-He attempted to mitigate this by passing laws to limit the actions of generals in their provinces, and although these laws remained in effect well into the imperial period, they did not prevent determined generals, such as Pompey and Julius Caesar, from using their armies for personal ambition against the Senate, a danger of which Sulla was intimately aware.
+Sulla attempted to mitigate this by passing laws to limit the actions of generals in their provinces, and although these laws remained in effect well into the imperial period, they did not prevent determined generals, such as Pompey and Julius Caesar, from using their armies for personal ambition against the Senate, a danger of which Sulla was intimately aware.

 While Sulla's laws such as those concerning qualification for admittance to the Senate, reform of the legal system and regulations of governorships remained on Rome's statutes long into the principate, much of his legislation was repealed less than a decade after his death.
 The veto power of the tribunes and their legislating authority were soon reinstated, ironically during the consulships of Pompey and Crassus.